Japanese plum very valuable for its high frost resistance and very good resistance to fungal diseases.

 Origin: one of the best known varieties.
 Was bred in the USA by crossing Prunus salicina, Prunus simonii and Prunus americana.

-Vigour: strong, wide crown, well leafy
+Vigour: strong, canopy spreading, well leafy

 Pulp: juicy, burgundy, very aromatic

 Taste: very good, full, harmonious, rather sweet than sour

 Yield: high, stable and regular.
 Yield onset in the 3rd - 4th year after planting.

 Usage: particularly suitable for gardeners due to high yields, high frost resistance and good taste properties